• Skip to primary navigation

 • White Rum

-The ingredients for this Mojito are pretty basic, so make sure to use the sweetest blueberries you can find.
-They will add so much flavor to your delicious blueberry cocktail.
+Make sure to use the sweetest blueberries you can find for this recipe.
+They will add so much flavor to the finished cocktail.

 You’ll Also Need